-The CPME staff must be notified of the appointment of a new executive director and president of the specialty board within 30 days.
+The CPME must be notified of the appointment of a new executive director and president of the specialty board within 30 days, including contact information for each person.

-The specialty board submitting for a substantive change must provide a report to the SBRC and CPME 60 days prior to the SBRC annual meeting when it will be reviewed to include the following:
+The specialty board submitting a substantive change must provide a report to the SBRC and the CPME 60 days prior to the SBRC annual meeting.
+At its meeting, the SBRC will review information including the following:

-- Rationale for the change - Analysis of the change, both positive and negative - Governing board discussion and approval - Impact on the specialty board including governance, finances, services
+- Rationale for the change - Analysis of the change, both positive and negative - Governing board discussion and approval - Impact on the specialty board including governance, finances, and services.